philthephatman/awesome-hacking-lists/hackwith.md

 - [USaBUSe](https://github.com/sensepost/USaBUSe) - Universal Serial aBUSe is a project to demonstrate the risks of hardware bypasses of software security by Rogan Dawes at SensePost.
 - [CVE-2016-5195](https://github.com/timwr/CVE-2016-5195) - CVE-2016-5195 (dirtycow/dirtyc0w) proof of concept for Android
 - [shellcodeexec](https://github.com/inquisb/shellcodeexec) - Script to execute in memory a sequence of opcodes
-- [massdns](https://github.com/blechschmidt/massdns) - A high-performance DNS stub resolver for bulk lookups
+- [massdns](https://github.com/blechschmidt/massdns) - A high-performance DNS stub resolver for bulk lookups and reconnaissance
 - [wdpassport-utils](https://github.com/KenMacD/wdpassport-utils) - Code and information on how to unlock a WD My Passport drive in Linux.
 - [ExtractKeyMaster](https://github.com/laginimaineb/ExtractKeyMaster) - Exploit that extracts Qualcomm's KeyMaster keys using CVE-2015-6639 and CVE-2016-2431
 - [ThinkPwn](https://github.com/Cr4sh/ThinkPwn) - Lenovo ThinkPad System Management Mode arbitrary code execution 0day exploit